olukayodedevs/airdemo/ReadMe.md

-# Deploying into AWS with Pulumi : A DotNet 5.0 build
+# Deploying into AWS with Pulumi : A .Net 5.0 build

 In This repo i documented my  approach to deploying a **Web UI** and **API** on **AWS ECS**, leveraging **Pulumi** for IAC.
 The project was a blend of implementing robust configurations, possible real-world challenge and yes, the ``HTTP 503 errors`` I had to talk about that annoying thing elaborately in this read me.